 By Ruth Arista and Rick Steves

-Despite the global-goods-on-demand world we live in today, your neighborhood wine shop can’t always track down the wine you enjoyed at that café on the Champs Elysées or at that tapas bar in Spain.
-Some wineries only sell their wine in their country; they never need or want to bring their wines to other markets.
-That's the case with some of the most wonderful wines, which makes it tempting to bring a few bottles home.
+Despite the global-goods-on-demand world we live in today, your neighborhood wine shop can’t always track down the wine you enjoyed at that Parisian café or Spanish tapas bar.
+Some wineries only sell their wine within their country, which makes it tempting to bring a few bottles home.

-If you just can’t resist bringing wine home, keep these tips in mind.
+But if you can’t resist bringing wine home, keep these tips in mind.

 Pack softly and carry a hard suitcase.
-Per TSA regulations, if you purchase liquor from a duty-free shop and it’s able to be screened (i.e., not in an opaque, metallic, or ceramic bottle) and is in a secure, tamper-evident bag (called an STEB), you can transport it in your carry-on; you’ll have to pack it carefully in your checked luggage.
-This works most of the time if the bottles are thickly padded with clothing in a hard-sided suitcase.
-If you do this, you're still running the risk of breakage.
-Plus the bottles will have to endure the extreme cold (and sometimes heat) of the cargo hold.
+Per TSA regulations, if you purchase liquor from a duty-free shop and it’s able to be screened (i.e., not in an opaque, metallic, or ceramic bottle) and is in a secure, tamper-evident bag (called an STEB), you can transport it in your carry-on.
+If not, you’ll have to pack it carefully in checked luggage.
+This works most of the time if the bottles are thickly padded with clothing in a hard-sided suitcase (though bottles can still break); they’ll also have to endure the extreme cold (or heat) of the cargo hold.

 Divide and conquer.
-If you’re bringing back multiple bottles and you're traveling with a partner, divide the bottles among your bags (each bottle of wine weighs about three pounds, so five bottles means 15 extra pounds).
-Bring a spare fold-out duffle for your clothes and check that bag so that you can bring the wine in a carry-on bag.
+If you’re traveling with a partner, divide the bottles among your bags (each bottle of wine weighs about three pounds, so five bottles means 15 extra pounds).
+Bring a spare fold-up tote bag or duffle for your clothes and check it so that you can bring the wine in a carry-on bag.